nickserv/danamccurdy.com/_posts/2018-07-23-finding-peace.md

 seem to assault me.

 But the louder noise
-comes from inside me -
+comes from within me -
 a string of commentary,
 constantly critiquing
 a world I didn’t ask for.

-In this stream, which is
+In this stream,
-the flow my own resistance,
-all the sound and bustle
-become a torrent,
-torturous and tumultuous,
+the flow of my own resistance, all the sound and bustle become a torrent, torturous and tumultuous,